-Dr. Emily Daniels Weiss joined the Eberly Center in 2012 as a Graduate Teaching Fellow while she completed her doctorate.
-Now, as a Postdoctoral Teaching Consultant, she consults graduate students and faculty on teaching and learning, designs and facilitates workshops and seminars, and assists Eberly Center staff with the development, implementation, and assessment of other projects.
+Dr. Emily Daniels Weiss joined the Eberly Center in 2012 as a Graduate Teaching Fellow, then transitioned to a Postdoctoral Teaching Consultant after completing her doctorate.
+Now, as a Teaching Consultant she consults with graduate students and faculty on teaching and learning, designs and facilitates workshops and seminars, and assists with the development, implementation, and assessment of other Eberly projects.
 Emily received her B.S. in chemistry, with a double major in German, from Wittenberg University in 2009, and her doctorate from the Department of Chemistry at Carnegie Mellon in 2015.
 Her doctoral research focused on the synthesis and physical characterization of semiconducting polymers for organic electronic applications.
-Emily is interested in developing and promoting active learning strategies for STEM education, and the use of community outreach and service learning as teaching tools.
+Emily is interested in developing and promoting active learning strategies, particularly in STEM classes, and in using community outreach and service learning as teaching opportunities.

 Marsha Lovett, PhD

 Director, Eberly Center for Teaching Excellence & Educational Innovation

 Our job is to help you be successful in your teaching

 Our Mission is to distill the research on learning for faculty and graduate students and collaborate with them to design and implement meaningful educational experiences.
 We believe that combining the science and art of teaching empowers our colleagues to create the conditions for students to learn and, through this learning, transform their world.
 Come Talk To Us!

 We put student learning at the center of the teaching process, helping faculty, postdocs and graduate students to develop course objectives, assessments...More

 We encourage you to take advantage of the Eberly Center’s resources as you work to become more effective – and more efficient! – in your teaching.More